Mohammed-M97/Advanced-JS-Final-Project/README.md

 # Spark

 Spark is an social media
 Spark is a photo sharing social networking Platforms.
 The app allows users to upload posts.
-Users can browse other users, view trending content, And user can edit or delet posts
+Users can browse other users, view trending content, And user can edit or delet posts.

 Tools:
-HTML, CSS, Bootstrap, Javascript and axios
+HTML, CSS, Bootstrap, Javascript and axios.